 Eligibility Criteria For Undergraduate Law Course:

-Must have cleared class 12th from a recognized board with at least 40% marks.
+Must have cleared class 12th from a recognised board with at least 40 per cent marks.

-Candidates that hold a Bachelor’s degree from any UGC recognized university are also eligible for the program.
+Candidates that hold a Bachelor’s degree from any UGC recognised university are also eligible for the program.

 Eligibility Criteria For Law Master’s Degree (Masters of Law (LLM))

-Must have a Bachelor’s degree in law from a recognized university/college.
+Must have a Bachelor’s degree in law from a recognised university/college.

-Candidates must have passed the qualifying exam with a minimum aggregate of 45% .
+Candidates must have passed the qualifying exam with a minimum aggregate of 45 per cent.